tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 model_moon = neuron.fit(X_moon_train_scaled, y_moon_train, epochs=100, shuffle=True)
 ```

-* After training the model with the nonlinear data, it can be seen that the performance is worse than in the previous example, especially the accuracy is lower.
+* After training the model with the nonlinear data, it can be seen that the performance is worse than in the previous example - the accuracy is especially lower.

   ![Non-linear data plots](Images/neuron_plot_non_linear.png)